 You can identify a Gen 2 Smiths tachometer by the male and female bullet connectors on the back of the tachometer case:

 he newer style Smiths tachometers such as those found in the 1971-1975 Series-3, E-type V12 Jaguars do not need to be disassembled to calibrate as long as the case has a hole that exposes the calibration pot (as the sample unit I have does.)

-The newer style Smiths tachometers use the same one-shot architecture that the older style uses, but it was implemented in a custom Texas Instruments integrated circuit, rather than with all discrete components as the older tachometers were.
+The newer style Smiths tachometers use the same one-shot architecture that the older style uses, but it was implemented in a custom version of the Texas Instruments SN7610 integrated circuit, rather than with all discrete components as the older tachometers were.
 There are a few discrete components around the IC.
-The newer design is much more robust and reliable than the older designs, but still require recalibration as they age.
+The newer design is much more robust and reliable than the older designs, but may still require recalibration as they age.

 Here are the schematics of the newer style Smiths Tachometer:

 If a newer style Smiths tachometer fails, I would suspect that C2, the main timing capacitor has failed.
 After that, you should check the meter movement itself for broken springs.
 I have proven that an IC called the SAK 215 is a pin compatible part that may work as a replacement IC for this generation of tachometer.
 There is a difference between the TI SN7610 and the SAK 215.
 The pulse width spec for the SN7610 = 0.7*R*C and for the SAK 215 it is 0.64*R*C. If the SN7610 is replaced by the SAK 215 in a tachometer with a calibration pot, the calibration may be able to compensate for the differences in time constants, but components will need to be changed in tachometers without calibration pots.
 Please contact Accutach Co. if you want to try substituting an SAK 215 for a SN7610 in a tachometer without a calibration pot.